 It is calculated that Construction Demolition & Excavation Wastes (CD&EW) amounted to 1 Mt in 2005, a figure which should be treated with caution.
 Increasing amounts of slate waste account for almost all the remainder of this sector and, if logistics and capital investment in facilities can be resolved, could increase considerably to double the present level within the short to medium term.
 Waste slate in the region represents one of the largest resources in the UK of secondary aggregate.
-There also are some issues relating to the suitability of slate waste for all types of aggregates and the quarrying of virgin slate for aggregates.
+There also are some issues relating to the suitability of slate waste for all types of aggregates and the quarrying of virgin slate for aggregates and the need to protect certain valued historic landscapes as well as transport considerations.
 There is little prospect of increasing other types of secondary materials, but a slightly higher production of CD&EW may be possible with the shift to smaller scale, but viable processing plants.